jonnydiamond/DatabricksAutomation/README.md

 - Parameters files can be found at: /.github/workflows/Pipeline_Param/<environment-file-name>
 - Note that the Databricks specific object parameters align to the JSON syntax that would be required when interacting with the Databricks API.
 - The JSON objects are fed to their respective Bash Script, in which the Databricks/API is invoked using a For-Loop.
 Therefore, the JSON parameters file is flexible, allowing us to add and remove objects at will.
 - Important: When assigning RBACs to Users, it would be easier to use alias' instead of objectIDs, for example ciaranh@microsoft.com.
 In order to do this you require permissions to use the Graph API, requiring approval from a Global Admin.
-For simplicity, I have used ObjectId's instead, however, I am cognisant that it is far superior to use alias names.
+For simplicity, I have used ObjectId's instead, however, I am cognizant that it is far superior to use alias names.

 ```json